 I am in my car.
 The windshield has only a crack to remind me.
 The city is closer now.
 The woman sits to my right and holds my hand.
 The child is in the back seat, singing the song of my childhood.

 Well, not exactly true.
 The initial idea of the hitchhiker being a woman in a mental hospital came from my daughter as we chatted about the story this week.
 I did not do her version justice.
 My original idea was more of a fun quip on homeschooling, which I will perhaps try to write as well.
-This one just poured out first.
-Therapy through writing.
+This one just poured out first—therapy through writing.

-My version is about Electroconvulsive Therapy and how it has been used through history to help with psychiatric illness.
+My version is about Electroconvulsive Therapy and how it has been used throughout history to help with psychiatric illness.
 My version is about buried trauma and the things we often refuse to see, especially when we don’t know exactly what there is to see.
 My version is about the forgotten inner child and how sometimes we refuse to bring them along.

 I had a dream last week—one of those dreams that aren’t dreams, wisdom from the subconscious—about how I have blocked my intuition.
 In my dream, the blocks also protected me and kept me alive.
 I still use intuition in my life and I am careful to listen, however, perhaps I would have greater intuition without these blinders, or perhaps without the blinders I would see too much and not be able to cope.
 (Check back if you’re curious, I’m working on a blog about this dream and will link it here when it’s ready.)

 I believe that my dream was being brought forth because of the writing I’m doing here.
 Writing is about diving into the subconscious and seeing what you find.
 Even when my writing isn’t ABOUT me, it’s still always about my life and experiences.
-Writers are only influenced by our life experiences, whether it is something we go through, something we watch, something we read.
-Even when we think we are good at separating ourselves from our own story, elements of our subconscIous slip out.
+Writers are only influenced by our life experiences, whether it is something we go through, something we watch, or something we read.
+Even when we think we are good at separating ourselves from our own story, elements of our subconscious slip out.

 Yesterday I read about Broken Heart Syndrome—it’s a real thing and it’s been on the rise since the pandemic began.
 I found the concept sneaking onto the pages.
 I often wake up thinking that I am having a heart attack or a seizure.
 Nights-on-end of panic attacks.
-This article around Broken Heart Syndrome tells us that it is not just caused by heartbreak but also by shock and fear.
+This article about Broken Heart Syndrome tells us that it is not just caused by heartbreak but also by shock and fear.
 It makes me think of my heart at night and what repeated panic attacks are doing to it.
 Is there a part of it that is twisting and squeezing and malforming in shock?

 If you’ve read any of my blogs on sleep or dreams, you know that I have nocturnal hallucination which began when I was in first grade.
-While I know that I am hallucinating, these dream now often manifest as panic attacks through the night.
+While I know that I am hallucinating, these dreams now often manifest as panic attacks through the night.
 If you’re curious about more, here is my blog about Complex Nocturnal Hallucinations as well as the blog about the first one I remember.